xxfoundation/elixxir-docs/cmix.md

 * D(key, payload): Stream-cipher decrypt payload.

+* Sign(private_key, payload): Returns a cryptographic signature.

+* Verify(public_key, signature): Returns a boolean which will be true if the signature is valid for the given public key.

 ### Preparation Phase

 Before sending a cMix message, the client needs to participate in a